Why isn't the data I posted to the pipeline loaded to the database?

 SSH Keys

-Please be aware that the use of SSH keys does require setup, configuration, and validation.
-This is especially true for upstream systems like Adobe as they require a public key to be attached to each unique Openbridge account.
-Normally it can take 24-48 hours to activate custom SSH keys for an account given the various requirements of each upstream system.
+Please be aware that using SSH keys requires setup, configuration, and validation.
+This is especially true for upstream systems like Adobe, as they require a public key attached to each unique Openbridge account.
+Normally it can take 24-48 hours to activate custom SSH keys for an account, given the various requirements of each upstream system.

 How do I connect to the server?